a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 With no selection, click the icon's name.
 Verify that no rename prompt appears.
   * Launch DeskTop.
 With multiple icons selected, click an icon's name.
 Verify that no rename prompt appears.

 * Launch DeskTop.
 Select a file icon.
 Position the window so that the icon is entirely offscreen.
-File > Rename....
+File > Rename.
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
 Move the icon so that the name is entirely offscreen.
-File > Rename....
+File > Rename.
 Press Escape to cancel.
 Verify that nothing mispaints on the desktop.
 * Launch DeskTop.
 Open a window.
 Select a volume icon.
 Move the icon so that the name is entirely offscreen.
-File > Rename....
+File > Rename.
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
 Open two windows.
 Select a volume icon.
 Move the icon so that the name is entirely offscreen.
-File > Rename....
+File > Rename.
 Press Escape to cancel.
 Verify that the previously active window title bar is reactivated and that nothing mispaints on the desktop.

 * Launch DeskTop.
 Select an AppleWorks file icon.
-File > Rename....
+File > Rename.
 Specify a name using a mix of uppercase and lowercase.
 Close the containing window and re-open it.
 Verify that the filename case is retained.
 * Launch DeskTop.
 Select an AppleWorks file icon.
-File > Duplicate....
+File > Duplicate.
 Specify a name using a mix of uppercase and lowercase.
 Close the containing window and re-open it.
 Verify that the filename case is retained.

 * Launch DeskTop.
 In the Options control panel, uncheck "Preserve uppercase and lowercase in names".
 Then run these test cases:
   * File > New Folder.
 Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
 Close the window and re-open it.
 Verify that the name remains unchanged.